Channilol/WeatherWebAppReact/README.md

 ## What I Installed
 Just react-router-dom to navigate through multiple pages \
 NO CSS Framework was used on this.
-It's made on pure CSS
+It's design is made on pure CSS

 ## Overall thoughts and experience
 I made this app as a project for the Fullstack-Developer BootCamp i'm doing at the moment, and it was a pretty fun challenge taking in consideration I started studying react 2 weeks ago.\